marcelgoh/sicp-exercises/ch3-written.md

 ### Exercise 3.46

 Say two processes, P1 and P2 are trying to acquire a mutex that is set to false.
 P1 checks the value and sees that it is false, so it starts to send the `'acquire` message.
 However, if P2 accesses the mutex at this point, before P1 is done acquiring the mutex, then P2 will see the `false` stored in the cell and proceed as well.
 Thus the mutex has failed.
 To avoid this, the testing and setting must be done all at once, without interruption.

+### Exercise 3.49

+Consider accessing the account with the highest balance in the database of accounts.
+You would have to have access to the accounts to know which account to access, making this mechanism unsuitable.